-Generally known as BV, this viral infection is caused due to an imbalance in the bacteria in the vagina.
+Generally known as BV, bacterial vaginosis is caused due to an imbalance in the bacteria in the vagina.
 The bacteria consists of good bacteria, known as lactobacilli, and help in controlling various other bacteria.
-This disparity happens when lactobacilli reduces in quantity thus allowing other bacteria to grow uncontrollably.
+This disparity happens when lactobacilli reduce in quantity, thus allowing other bacteria to grow uncontrollably.
 However, the reasons for this imbalance are unknown.

-Generally, there are no symptoms of BV noticed but in some cases the woman may experience a thin white, foul smelling discharge.
-At such times, you can inform your doctor about it so samples of vaginal secretions can be taken and tested for BV or any other infection.
-Follow safe sex practices, quit smoking and refrain from douching or using soaps around the genital area to prevent Bacterial Vaginosis.
+Generally, there are no symptoms of BV, but in some cases, the woman may experience a thin white, foul-smelling discharge.
+At such times, you can inform your doctor about it, so samples of vaginal secretions can be taken and tested for BV or any other infection.
+Also, you pregnant women must follow safe sex practices, quit smoking and refrain from douching or using soaps around the genital area to prevent bacterial vaginosis.

-This is a viral infection that attacks people when they are bitten by certain kinds of mosquitoes.
+This viral infection is caused by the bite of a certain kind of mosquito.
 This mosquito-borne illness can prove to be dangerous to pregnant women and their babies if left untreated.
-This Chikungunya virus can be transferred from the mother to her baby at the time of delivery or around that time.
+Chikungunya virus can be transferred from the mother to her baby at the time of delivery, too.

 Chikungunya patients show symptoms of pain or swelling in joints, fever, headache, muscle pain and rash.
-Getting rest and drinking lots of water is the only way of treating this infection.
+Getting rest and drinking lots of water is the only way of treating the infection.
 Your doctor may also prescribe medication to relieve joint pain and fever.
-Wear clothing that covers your body entirely and make liberal use of pregnancy-safe mosquito repellents to prevent chikungunya.
+Wear clothing that covers your entire body, and make liberal use of pregnancy-safe mosquito repellents to prevent chikungunya.

-This is a common infection that affects pregnant women.
-UTI, as it is commonly known, can affect any part of the urinary tract and goes beyond the bladder infection and its usual symptoms.
-UTI can be caused by the bacteria that are present around the vagina or rectum or on the skin around it.
-This bacterium travels upstream and enters into the urethra, thus causing the infection.
-The common types of UTIs are:
+Also known as UTI, it is a common infection that affects pregnant women.
+UTI can affect any part of the urinary tract and can go beyond the bladder.
+It can be caused by the bacteria present around the vagina, rectum, or on the skin around it.
+The bacteria travel upstream and enter into the urethra, thus causing the infection, which could also lead to.

-- Kidney infection: Bacteria from the bladder could move up the ureters and infect one or both kidneys and can prove to be a serious complication when it occurs during pregnancy.
-High fever, Vomiting, nausea and pain in the abdomen or lower back are its common symptoms.
+- Kidney infection: Bacteria from the bladder could move up the ureters and infect one or both the kidneys and can prove to be a serious complication when it occurs during pregnancy.
+High fever, vomiting, nausea, and pain in the abdomen or lower back are its common symptoms.

-- Asymptomatic bacteriuria: In this type, the bacteria remains in your urinary tract and does not show any symptoms of note.
-When left untreated during pregnancy, it could pave the way for a kidney infection.
+- Asymptomatic bacteriuria: The bacteria remain in the urinary tract and the pregnant woman wouldn’t show any symptoms.
+However, if it is not diagnosed and is left untreated, it could pave the way for a kidney infection.

 You could get infected by HIV by having unprotected sex with an HIV positive partner or through the exchange of blood, semen or vaginal fluids.
-There are no symptoms initially for some while others can develop flu-like symptoms.
-You should get checked for HIV when you are pregnant so if positive, treatment can begin to prevent the virus from spreading to your baby.
+There are no symptoms initially for some, while some can develop flu-like symptoms.
+You should get checked for HIV when you are pregnant.
+If you test positive for HIV, treatment can begin to prevent the virus from spreading to your baby.

 Commonly known as CMV, this is a virus from the herpes family and is often passed on to the baby during pregnancy.
-The baby could be extremely ill at birth and face many long-term issues immediately.
-Babies could also develop complications like reduced vision or hearing loss after many months or years.
+The baby could be extremely ill at birth, face many long-term issues immediately, and could also develop complications like reduced vision or hearing loss after many months or years.
 CMV virus can remain dormant in your body for years and can reappear when your immune system is low, like during pregnancy.

-This viral infection can pass on to your baby first time pregnancy and hence it is important to check for its presence.
-If the doctor finds CMV related findings during your ultrasound, he may suggest the necessary tests or if you should develop symptoms.
-CMV spreads through sexual contact, mouth-to-mouth kissing or by coming into direct contact with an infected person’s saliva, urine, faeces or tears.
+This viral infection can pass on to your baby during a first-time pregnancy, and hence it is important to check for its presence.
+If the doctor finds CMV related signs during your ultrasound, or if you develop symptoms, he/she may suggest necessary tests.
+CMV spreads through sexual contact, mouth-to-mouth kissing or by coming into direct contact with an infected person’s saliva, urine, faeces, or tears.

 If you are not immune to chicken pox, avoid being around anyone who has contracted this disease.
 Anyone who has flu-like symptoms could be infected with chicken pox and can be contagious even before the rash begins to show on the body.
 Do not get the chicken pox vaccine while you are pregnant and wait for a month after the vaccine before trying to conceive.

-Your child could suffer due to the infections you have and it is best to prevent them by taking the necessary precautions.
-Do not ignore any such infections during pregnancy or before it as it could cause irreparable damage to your baby if left untreated.
+Your child could suffer due to the infections you have, and it is best to prevent them by taking the necessary precautions.
+Do not ignore any such infection during or before pregnancy as it could cause irreparable damage to your baby if left untreated.

 Also Read: Pelvic Inflammatory Diseases (PID)